MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1geometry-getwidenedbounds(float,id2d1strokestyle,const d2d1_matrix_3x2_f &,float,d2d1_rect_f).md

-### -param worldTransform [in, optional]
+### -param worldTransform [ref]

-Type: <b>const <a href="https://msdn.microsoft.com/f05d7555-6482-4eea-950f-7b443892cc1f">D2D1_MATRIX_3X2_F</a>*</b>
+Type: <b>const <a href="https://msdn.microsoft.com/f05d7555-6482-4eea-950f-7b443892cc1f">D2D1_MATRIX_3X2_F</a></b>

-A transform to apply to the geometry after the geometry is transformed and after the geometry has been stroked, or <b>NULL</b>.
+A transform to apply to the geometry after the geometry is transformed and after the geometry has been stroked.

-#### - flatteningTolerance
+### -param flatteningTolerance

 Type: <b>FLOAT</b>

 The maximum error allowed when constructing a polygonal approximation of the geometry.
 No point in the polygonal representation will diverge from the original geometry by more than the flattening tolerance.
 Smaller values produce more accurate results but cause slower execution.

 ### -param bounds [out]